ralphkb/sentinel-tickets/README.md

     - Average Rating

 ## Documentation
-You can find the documentation website of the bot here: https://sentineltickets.com
+For more information about creating a bot, installation, updating, configuration, permissions, common questions and common errors, check out the documentation website of the bot here: https://sentineltickets.com

-## Bug Reporting
-- For bug reports, open an issue [here](https://github.com/ralphkb/sentinel-tickets/issues).
-This is a free project that I enjoy working on in my free time, I cannot guarantee support or updates however I will try my best to fix bugs, sort issues and add new features.
-Thank you for your understanding. 😄
-Join my [Discord Server](https://discord.gg/vhXCzj9S3J) for community support.
-Patreon members receive unique roles on the discord.

 ## License
 This project is licensed under the [MIT License](LICENSE).